jofi-art/devsu-demo-devops-nodejs/README.md

 - **Azure Subscription** is configured, and the Subscription ID is validated.
 - **Service Principal** is created in Microsoft Entra ID for authentication and access control.
 - **GitHub Secrets** are set up for Azure and Docker authentication.
-- **Docker & Kubernetes** are installed, with a local cluster like Minikube or Docker Desktop.

 ---